 Youth with Disabilities Customers and Extended Services

-VR must provide Extended Services, when no other resource can be identified for VR customers who are "youth with disabilities" for a period of up to four years or until the youth reaches the age of 25 and no longer meets the definition of a "youth with a disability" (see glossary for a definition);
+When all other available resources for extended services, such as Medicaid Waiver programs, natural supports, other public agencies, and/or private nonprofit organizations are not available to the customer, TWC-VRD can provide extended services to VR customers who are “youth with a disability.”
+Services can be provided for a period not to exceed four years or until the youth reaches the age of 25 and no longer meets the definition of a "youth with a disability," whichever occurs first.
+See the glossary for the definition of "youth with a disability."

-When VR purchases Job Skills Training to provide Extended Services for "youth with disabilities" the Extended Services:

-must be in place and working prior to Benchmark 5 Job Stability, being achieved;

-may be purchased simultaneously with the Supported Employment Benchmark 6: Case Closure; and

-must be approved using a VR3472.
+When VR sponsors extended services for youth with disabilities, the case must continue to maintain job stability status.
+Job skills training is how TWC-VRD purchases extended services for a customer.
+For information on how job skills training may be used as an extended service, refer to VR-SFP Chapter 17, Section 17.5.1.1 Purchasing Job Skills Training for Extended Services for Youth with Disabilities.

 VR counselor must continue to seek out resources to fund the Extended Services until a resource for Extended Services is identified or the case is closed.

 A case cannot be closed until 90 days after VR is no longer providing Extended Services for "youth with disabilities" customers.

-For information on how Job Skills Training can be used as an Extended Service refer to VR-SFP Chapter 17, section 17.5.1.1 Purchasing Job Skills Training for Extended Services for Youth with Disabilities.

-For more information on Extended Services for youth with disabilities, refer to VR-SFP 18.3.8 Extended Services.

 For more information on services for youth with disabilities, refer to VRSM C-1300: Transition Services for Students and Youth with Disabilities.